DianZzzz/DianZzzz.github.io/_notes/Blockchain-and-Money/Blockchain-Basics-&-Cryptography.md

 ---

 # Blockchain Basics & Cryptography

+## Blockchain Design Features
+- Blockchain is a `timestamped appned-only log`.
+There is no editing or deletion.
+We can only add to an existing blockchain.
+- It is secured via cryptography
+  - Hash functions for tamper resistance and integrity
+  - Digital signatures for consent

 ## Cryptographic Hash Function
 *  Convert any input into a unique fixed length output/a hash
 *  Deterministic: the same input always lead to the same output/hash